euank/advent-of-nix-2024/README.md

 I'm also running this on a machine with 64GiB of memory, so solutions may take up to that amount of memory.

+I also have `experimental-features = ca-derivations dynamic-derivations flakes nix-command recursive-nix` set in my `nix show-config`, though I think only `flakes nix-command` are used in practice in this repo.

 ### Running solutions with tvix

 If for some reason you want to see how slow tvix is on something, you can do that too: